Thewbi/cpp_compiler/src/test/resources/README.md

 printf("%d", a);
 ```

-## Statements using Unary operators
+## Statements using Unary Operators

 ```
 bytesTransmitted++;